xcat2/confluent-docs/_posts/2022-12-05-22creleaseupdate.md

 # Add support for custom roles on BMC devices

-In addition to the defined roles for users on BMCs, support use of 'custom.<rolename>` to enable user to use custom roles created on BMCs.
+In addition to the defined roles for users on BMCs, support use of `custom.rolename` to enable user to use custom roles created on BMCs.

 # Suse 15 confluent is moved to python 3